geobeyond/geoserverx/docs/index.md

 Apart from being implemented in Python Projects, geoserverx also provides CLI support for all of it's operations.
 Which makes it useful for people who want to avoid Python all-together.

-In this talk we discover for the very first time about how geoserverx work and underlying code ideology.
-Along with that we'll also spread some light on upcoming modules to be integrated in geoserverx

 ## Get Started